Time-Dependent Photon Statistics in Variable Media

 \section{Abstract}

-We find explicit solutions of the Heisenberg equations of motion for a quadratic Hamiltonian, describing a generic model of variable media, in the case of multi-parameter squeezed input photons.
-The corresponding photon statistics are also derived in the Schr\"{o}dinger picture in an abstract operator setting.
+We find explicit solutions of the Heisenberg equations of motion for a quadratic Hamiltonian, describing a generic model of variable media, in the case of multi-parameter squeezed input photon configuration.
+The corresponding probability amplitudes and photon statistics are also derived in the Schr\"{o}dinger picture in an abstract operator setting of the quantum electrodynamics (QED).
 Their time evolution is given in terms of solutions of certain Ermakov-type system.
 The unitary transformation and an extension of the squeeze/evolution operator are introduced formally.